Skip to contents

 • depend: hash of the immediate upstream dependencies of the target.

-• seed: random number generator seed with which the target was built.
+• seed: random number generator seed with which the target ran.
 A target's random number generator seed is a deterministic function of its name.
 In this way, each target runs with a reproducible seed so someone else running the same pipeline should get the same results, and no two targets in the same pipeline share the same seed.
 (Even dynamic branches have different names and thus different seeds.)
-You can recover the seed of a completed target with tar_meta(your_target, seed) and run set.seed() on the result to locally recreate the target's initial RNG state.
+You can recover the seed of a completed target with tar_meta(your_target, seed) and run tar_seed_set() on the result to locally recreate the target's initial RNG state.

 • path: A list column of paths to target data.
 Usually, each element is a single path, but there could be multiple paths per target for dynamic files (i.e. tar_target(format = "file")).